 -

-Mashup Score: 1Conceptual development of an intensive exercise program for glioma patients (ActiNO): summary of clinical experience - Journal of Neuro-Oncology - 10 month(s) ago
+Mashup Score: 1Conceptual development of an intensive exercise program for glioma patients (ActiNO): summary of clinical experience - Journal of Neuro-Oncology - 2 year(s) ago

 Purpose Exercise proved to reduce cancer-related symptoms and prolong survival in some cancer types.
 However, brain tumor patients are often advised against strenuous exercise.
 Here, we summarize our experience with a submaximal exercise program for glioma patients: ActiNO (Active in Neuro-Oncology).
 Methods Glioma patients were invited to participate in the program.
 Since 2011, a sports…